klaurie/MetaNaviT/README.md

 ## Quick Start with Dev Container

-The easiest way to get started is using the dev container, which handles all dependencies except Ollama:
+The easiest way to get started is using the dev container, which handles all dependencies except Ollama and Database dependencies:

 1. Install [Docker](https://www.docker.com/products/docker-desktop/) and [VS Code](https://code.visualstudio.com/)
 2. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code